Organizational Information

 This means: From the second semester onward, you can register for modules across all classes and create your own personal schedule.
 If you are already enrolled, you can find the detailed schedule including room numbers on Inside.

-Semester and Schedule for Data Science Program
+Semester and Schedule for Data Science & Artificial Intelligence Program

 The FHNW School of Computer Science is committed to providing equal opportunities and strives to offer barrier-free studies for all its students.
 Disadvantages during studies due to disabilities or impairments are addressed through reasonable accommodations.
 Depending on the impairment, the infrastructure of the teaching location may be adapted, for example.
 We address the needs of affected individuals on a case-by-case basis.